GreenerHomeMy Brand Story

 The Turning Point

 The fact is, obesity, type 2 diabetes, hypertension, and other cardiovascular diseases are plaguing children as early as 6.
-And the numbers are growing at a breakneck pace.
+The numbers are growing at a breakneck pace.

 I am teaching them about lifestyle choices that drop the word "diet" from their vocabulary.
 Today, my children and I are constantly laying the foundation for healthy living by ensuring the food they love is made with more nutritious ingredients.
 Their grit and dedication to this lifestyle are just genuinely inspiring.